-A violent offense is defined to include several types of offenses.
-First, it includes "listed crime," which is a legislatively created list of major offenses that has been used for many years to distinguish between serious and less serious offenses.
-However, the bill excludes six offenses from the usual "listed crime" definition: lewd or lascivious conduct; reckless endangerment; operating a vehicle under the influence of intoxicating liquor or other substance with either death or serious bodily injury resulting; careless or negligent operation resulting in serious bodily injury or death; and a misdemeanor violation relating to abuse, neglect, or exploitation of a vulnerable adult.
+A violent crime is defined to include several types of offenses.
+First, it includes "listed crimes," a legislatively created list of major offenses, though it excludes several misdemeanor and motor vehicle offenses from the usual "listed crime" definition.
 Second, "violent offense" includes an offense involving sexual exploitation of children, such as using a child in a sexual performance.
 Lastly, "violent offense" includes selling, dispensing, or trafficking significant amounts of illegal drugs (where the amount is so great that the penalty is a 10-year felony), or possessing a drug with the intent to distribute it under the law of another state (since Vermont does not have a possession with intent to distribute statute).
 A violent offense also generally includes an offense in another jurisdiction comparable to one on this list if the penalty would prohibit a person from possessing a firearm under federal law.
+"Firearm" is defined the same way as in the federal law, which excludes antique firearms and muzzle loaders.